yangyang9608/D-BPP_Workflow/README.md

   --epsilon 0.01
 ```

-The shortcut assumes a Uniform(0,1) prior.
-If `phiprior` is changed, the prior probability of the near-zero interval must be recalculated rather than replaced by epsilon.
+The shortcut assumes a Uniform(0, 1) prior.
+If `phiprior` is changed, the prior probability of the near-zero interval must be recalculated rather than replaced by ε.

 ## Log marginal likelihood